Mary Nissenson: Plastic surgery mishap

-She also became an accomplished self-taught glass artisan and award-winning jewelry designer and opened the Bali Muse gallery in Chicago, whose revenues supported the work of her pain foundation.
+In addition, Nissenson became a self-taught glass artisan and award-winning jewelry designer.
+She opened the Bali Muse gallery in Chicago, whose revenues supported the work of her pain foundation.

-Left by her husband and dropped by her insurance company, Nissenson lost her home and life savings, paying for medical expenses well into the millions of dollars.
+Left by her husband and dropped by her insurance company, Nissenson lost her home and life savings, paying for medical expenses which cost millions of dollars.
 In 2007, she moved to Kauai in the hopes of healing and regaining her strength.

 Later years

 Nissenson spent the final years of her life living in Sausalito, California, where she was an instructor of graduate multi-media at San Francisco's Academy of Art University.
 She also formed Global Gravitas, Inc. (a 501c3) which specializes in strategic planning for international peace summits and global healthcare campaigns.
 Among their current projects are: A.M.E.N. (the first global campaign to fight MRSA) in cooperation with the President of the US Federation for Middle East Peace, and OMG (Obesity Must Go) a nationwide campaign to combat childhood obesity, in support of First Lady Michelle Obama's "Let's Move" efforts.

 Nissenson died of septic shock on October 23, 2017.